v-kamerdinerov/streisand-routing-decoder/README.md

 ```bash
 python route-decoder.py -d 'streisand://...'
 ```
-This will output the decoded JSON data in green.
+This will output the decoded JSON data.

 ### Encoding JSON to Streisand URL
 To encode JSON back to Streisand URL format, use the `-e` flag followed by a JSON string: